gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 sudo apt-get install postgresql-contrib
 ```

-Once the extension is installed, access the `psql` as superuser and enable the
+After the extension is installed, access the `psql` as superuser and enable the
 extension.

 1. Access `psql` as superuser: